discord-net/Discord.Net/README.md

 ### Known Issues
 - Due to current Discord restrictions, private messages are blocked unless both the sender and recipient are members of the same server.
 - Caches do not currently clean up when their entries are no longer referenced, and there is no cap to the message cache.
 For now, disconencting and reconnecting will clear all caches.
-- DNX Core 5.0 support is waiting on websockets to be implemented.